|

 No mean feat for that journey in those days !

-On Sunday 14th May 2006, National Mills Day, his Daughter Heather, now Tucker, paid a nostalgic return visit to Sussex with her family from their home in Rugby to renew their acquaintance with Jack and Jill.
+On the Sunday of National Mills Weekend, his Daughter Heather, now Tucker, paid a nostalgic return visit to Sussex with her family from their home in Rugby to renew their acquaintance with Jack and Jill.

 They brought with them a copy of the photograph taken by Ivan showing (from left to right) his wife Joan, their son Hugh, daughter Heather, his sister Molly Breeze, another daughter Diana and Molly's son Michael.
 In front is the dog Rex.